 For blood disorder patients, clinical trials mean hope.

 The OSUCCC – James has hundreds of open clinical trials at any given time, with some of the world’s latest discoveries available to clinical trial patients right here in Columbus, Ohio.
 In fact, patients have access to more of this nation’s leading-edge, targeted treatments and drugs than at most hospitals in America.

 Patients can enter clinical trials before, during or after starting their individual treatments.

-The OSUCCC – James is one of only four U.S. cancer centers funded by the National Cancer Institute to conduct phase I and phase II clinical trials on novel anticancer drugs.
+The OSUCCC – James is one of only a few U.S. cancer centers funded by the National Cancer Institute to conduct phase I and phase II clinical trials on novel anticancer drugs.
 These trials go only to centers that demonstrate an exemplary capacity for research and clinical care, the expertise to deliver the latest in treatments and the infrastructure to interpret and track treatment results.
 Find a trial now.